Dark Angel (band): Initial career (1981–1992)

-At this time, Megadeth frontman Dave Mustaine asked Eric Meyer to join Megadeth, but he declined in order to stay with Dark Angel.
-According to an interview in Voices from the Dark Side, Eric Meyer claims he did not feel comfortable with the situation.
+Around this time, Dave Mustaine asked guitarist Eric Meyer to join Megadeth, but he declined in order to stay with Dark Angel.
+According to an interview in Voices from the Dark Side, Meyer claims he did not feel comfortable with the situation.

-In January 1989, Dark Angel released their third studio album Leave Scars, which was their first release with Rinehart on vocals and Mike Gonzalez on bass, and their last with guitarist Jim Durkin, who left the band before the tour and was replaced by former Viking guitarist Brett Eriksen, leaving the band with no remaining original members.
-It was also Dark Angel's only album to reach the Billboard 200 charts, peaking at number 159.
+In January 1989, Dark Angel released its third studio album Leave Scars, which was their first release with Rinehart on vocals and Mike Gonzalez on bass, and their last with guitarist Jim Durkin, who left the band during a tour with Death and was replaced by former Viking guitarist Brett Eriksen, leaving the band with no remaining original members.
+Hogland recalled Durkin's departure, "It’s a rather nebulous story, and I’ve never really gone into it with Jim, but there was something going on in his life that mandated that he pretty much leave the tour right this minute.
+He never came to any of us and said what was going on, and I admit that I wasn’t the happiest about it at the time.
+But Jim was my brother and my friend.
+And not long after he left, we got in touch with each other and talked, and I told Jim that I just wanted him to be happy.
+But we’ve never really spoken about why he left — there are details there that I don’t need to know."
+Leave Scars also became Dark Angel's only album to enter the Billboard 200 charts, peaking at number 159.
 Leave Scars received positive reviews from music critics, and saw the band garner media attention and publicity, with coverage from Kerrang! and RIP Magazine.
-In support of the album, they toured through much of 1989 and 1990 with several bands, including Death, Nuclear Assault, Acid Reign, Candlemass and Overkill.
+In support of the album, they toured throughout 1989 and 1990 with several bands, including Death, Nuclear Assault, Acid Reign, Candlemass and Overkill.
 A live album, recorded at the Country Club in Reseda on April 22, 1989, was released in 1990 as Live Scars.

-Dark Angel released their fourth and final full-length studio album, Time Does Not Heal, in February 1991.
-Time Does Not Heal showed increasingly progressive song structures (famously advertising its "246 riffs"), and Hoglan's lyrics dealing with social issues, including apathy, psychological issues and trauma.
+Dark Angel released their fourth studio album, Time Does Not Heal, in February 1991.
+Time Does Not Heal showed increasingly progressive song structures (famously advertising its "246 riffs"), and Hoglan's lyrics dealing with social issues, including politics, apathy, psychological issues and trauma.
 To promote Time Does Not Heal, Dark Angel embarked on the "Years of Pain" world tour, supported by such bands as Exhorder, Mordred and Re-Animator.